14 Combined Loads

 A solid steel bar with an outside diameter of 6.70 in. is fixed to the wall.
 A 900 lb force acts vertically and a 1500 lb force acts in the positive x direction as shown.
 Determine the maximum shear stress at points J and K on the outside of the pipe.

 1.)
-Cut the body at the cross-section where K and J are located and draw the FBD of the cut section.
+Cut the body at the cross-section where K and J are located and apply equilibrium to the FBD of the cut section to find the internal reactions.

 We will examine the section to the right of the cut to avoid needing to find the reactions at the wall.